Roof Above depends on the generosity of volunteers to meet the daily needs of our neighbors experiencing homelessness.

 Thank you for your interest in volunteering with us!

 Donating your time and talents with a group can create an unmatched sense of camaraderie while helping neighbors who are vulnerable and experiencing homelessness.

 Group opportunities are great for friends & family, civic groups, corporate groups, or faith groups.
 For groups larger than 15, please consider an off-site activity or collection drive.

-- Shelter Meal Services: Groups that serve, can financially sponsor, or bring food to either shelter location.
-This opportunity can be self-scheduled online group volunteer form.
+- Shelter Meal Services: Groups can serve, financially sponsor, or bring food to either shelter location.
+This opportunity can be self-scheduled using the online group volunteer form.

 - Collection Drives: When people come together, great things can happen.
 Organize collection drives of our most needed items.
 A great activity for corporate, school, faith, family, or friend groups.

 We are unable to accept clothing, household, or furniture donations; please contact Crisis Assistance Ministry at 704-371-3001.

 Most Saturdays, donated produce is collected from the CLT Regional Market and the Uptown Farmers Market.
 Volunteers set up the Roof Above bins in the morning.
 At the end of the market, the volunteer transports the full bins are transported to the Tryon Shelter at 1210 N. Tryon Street. (all ages welcome to participate)